How to Reuse Image Elements in SVG

 </svg>

-Once we defined a branch, we can reuse it multiple times with the use command.
+Note that we also assigned an id for this path.
+Once we define the branch, we can reuse it multiple times with the use command.

 <svg width="200" height="200" viewBox="-100 -100 200 200">